Skip to content

 “That’s why I prefer dealing with Montoya,” Salas replied.
 She had a full figure and wore her dark hair straight and shoulder length, carrying about her an air of understated elegance.

-“Well, our president will already be giving his tarmac speech in Spanish,” said Sharon.
+“Well, our president will already give his tarmac speech in Spanish,” said Sharon.
 “He sounded pretty good yesterday.”

 Wallace rolled his eyes.
 “But he’s the one who invited us, made a big deal about here being our president’s first foreign visit.
 What got into him?”

-“Poll numbers,” Bertonetti said, smiling.
+“Poll numbers,” Bertonetti said, with a fatalistic air.
 “His are down and our boss’s are up.
 The crowd is looking forward to the visit, but they’re not so happy with Diego.”

 Everyone groaned.